Home Science Organic Chemistry Benzene

 All the six hydrogen atoms in the benzene ring lie in the same plane and each C-C-H bond angle is 120°.
 This geometry of benzene has been established by x-ray analysis.
 It shows that all the C-C bond lengths (1.397 Å) are the same.
 This value lies between that of a single bond (1.54 Å) and a double bond (1.33 Å).
 Therefore, all the bonds in benzene have a double bond character.

-Chemical properties
+Chemical Properties

 It is a very stable compound which slowly attacked by a solution containing chromic acid or acid permanganate to form carbon dioxide and water.

 It can be reduced catalytically to cyclohexane but partially hydrogenated to form dihydro and tetrahydrobenzene.
-Nickel and platinum are the best chemical catalyst for hydrogenation.
+Nickel and platinum are the best chemical catalysts for hydrogenation.
 Copper chromite or copper barium chromite is useful for the desired reduction of the side chains.

 It is converted to a mixture of cyclohexane and methyl cyclopentane when heated with hydrogen iodide at 250 °C. The action of chlorine and bromine on benzene depends on the conditions applied for the reaction.